 London's most fascinating music festival, exploring the ideas and movements that are propelling the future of the music industry.

 What is the future of music and how do we take it there?
-Hosted by Tony Nwachukwu (CDR Projects), our industry conference panelists will be exploring the ideas and movements that are propelling the music industry with the likes of Daniel Miller, Chagall and the team from Rough Trade records.
+Hosted by Tony Nwachukwu (CDR Projects), our industry conference panelists will be exploring the ideas and movements that are propelling the music industry with the likes of Chagall and the team from Rough Trade records.
 Expect discussions on the Future of Music Tech and Productions, Music and Interactive Entertainment and the Future of Women in the Music Industry.

 THURSDAY 2ND NOVEMBER - HOSTED BY TONY CDR